Project info

 Psychological Safety

-The confidence that behaving in line with one’s values, beliefs, and motivation will not have any negative interpersonal consequences such as being laughed at, embarrassed, or rejected by others (Edmondson et al., 1999).
-Psychological safety will be measured with seven items on a 5-point Likert scale (1 = strongly disagree, 5 = strongly agree) adapted from Edmondson et al. (1999) such as “During the presentation, I thought that other participants had good intentions towards me” or “During the presentation, I thought that I could bring up problems and issues.”
+The confidence that behaving in line with one’s values, beliefs, and motivation will not have any negative interpersonal consequences such as being laughed at, embarrassed, or rejected by others (Edmondson, 1999).
+Psychological safety was measured with seven items on a 5-point Likert scale (1 = strongly disagree, 5 = strongly agree) adapted from Edmondson et al. (1999) such as “During the presentation, I thought that other participants had good intentions towards me” or “During the presentation, I thought that I could bring up problems and issues.”

 Control variable